 Inside the Timber Ridge Visitor Center, seasonal exhibits present elements of the 1890s and the agricultural heritage of DuPage County.
-The center has modern restrooms, a drinking fountain, general forest preserve informatio,n and a center store where visitors can purchase beverages and snacks.
-Unique gifts are also available such as locally-produced honey and soaps, Victoriana, children’s toys, games, and books.
+The center has modern restrooms, a drinking fountain, general forest preserve information, and a center store where visitors can purchase beverages, snacks, and farm-fresh eggs.
+Unique gifts are also available, such as locally-produced honey and soaps, Victoriana, children’s toys and games.

 Kline Creek Farm presents 19th-century farm activities such as baking, canning, planting, harvesting, sheep shearing and ice cutting through programs designed for individuals, families, and school groups.

 Volunteers assist our heritage interpreters teach about life on a DuPage County farm during the late 19th century.

 Your generosity sustains special destinations, like Kline Creek Farm in DuPage forest preserves.